thatfiredev/Tocha/README.md

 # Tocha
-Full-Text Search for Cloud Firestore through Cloud Functions, even if you're on the [Spark Plan](https://firebase.google.com/pricing/) (no billing enabled). 😉
+Full-Text Search for Firebase through Cloud Functions, even if you're on the [Spark Plan](https://firebase.google.com/pricing/) (no billing enabled). 😉

 ## Getting Started